The Bankrate promise

 Be very cautious with a personal letter, though.
 There could be fair housing implications if you reveal personal information in the letter that influences the seller to either accept or reject your offer.
 In fact, the National Association of Realtors frowns upon such letters and actually prohibits Realtors from delivering them to sellers.

 How to handle multiple offers as a seller

 - Compare closing dates.
-If you want to move out as soon as possible, a buyer who is willing to close on the deal faster may be a major deciding factor for you.
+If you want to move out as soon as possible, for example, a buyer who is willing to close on the deal faster may be a major deciding factor for you.